Guy Hollaway – Building Folkestone

 “The genius of it was Roger’s team then approached local schools with an invitation to use these new facilities.
 They even offered to provide transport and coaching facilities so that schools could send their students.
 So the children get to play hockey, football, cricket and more and then go home and tell their parents – hey, there’s this great place, please can I join the team?
 Their parents come along and remember playing in their youth and get involved too.
 You only have to look at the membership numbers of the clubs to see this in action.”

-“Another thing that will be in place by summer of 2020 is the new athletics centre in Folkestone.
+“Another thing that will be in place by 2021 is the new athletics centre in Folkestone.
 There isn’t anywhere in Folkestone that provides this sort of facility, the nearest place is Ashford or Canterbury.
 To build an athletics track at the Three Hills site completes it.
 It’s so complimentary in what it’s going to achieve.
 All of the sports that work out of the Three Hills can use the track for training, although its main purpose is to provide a centre for excellence for athletics.

 “We have world-class athletes in this area, just look at Jack Green, our Olympian, Worlds and Commonwealth champion in the hurdles.
 If we can nurture the next generation here, with our own facilities, this home-grown talent will be encouraged and developed here too!”